hhuslamlab/website/content/authors/dalia/_index.md

 - Members
 ---

-Dalia is an undergraduate student majoring in English and American Studies, with Romance Studies as her minor.
-Over the course of her studies, she has developed a deep interest in linguistics, particularly in phonetics, phonology, and how machines understand languages, as well as the challenges they face in processing them.
-This passion has inspired her to pursue an M.A. in linguistics after graduation.
-Alongside her academic work, she manages the institute’s website and social media account.
+Dalia is an undergraduate student majoring in English and American Studies, with a minor in Romance Studies.
+Her academic interests focus on phonetics, phonology, and how both humans and machines perceive and process language.
+Her recent work includes an independent project exploring automatic speech recognition bias in systems like Whisper, with a focus on accented versus native English.
+In collaboration with Prof. Tang, she is also studying the perception of drug names.
+Dalia helps shape the lab’s digital presence as a co-editor of the SlamLab website.
+After graduation, she plans to pursue an M.A. in linguistics.